 It might be unfair to tell some people just drop everything and follow their passion.
 Because not everybody has the liberty to do that.
 You may have a family or people depending on you or whatever it may be where you can’t just drop everything and go, but I feel like I wish people would be a little more inquisitive about how to move past fear because I think fear is the reason why so many people are not reaching their full potential.

 And it’s not to say that I’m an expert on fear and how to overcome your fear, but man, I’ve done a lot of really cool stuff to overcome my fears.
 I’m scared of heights, and I went skydiving and mountain climbing.
 Like literally mountain climbing off the side of a cliff 400 feet.
-I mean I had a rough time doing it but it’s the thing of I’m not going to let you dictate how I live my life.
+I mean I had a rough time doing it but that’s the thing of it, I’m not going to let you dictate how I live my life.
 And fear’s its own entity.
 I kind of equate fear with ego.

 I think a lot of people just don’t know how to move past the fear and really the only way to do it is to step into it and that’s a very terrifying thing so I feel like I wish people would ask me more about how to step into your fear.
 If somebody says “How do I step past my fear?”
 It’s not like “Oh, this is the secret.
 This is the key.”
 It’s different, it varies by person and by circumstance, but I think if you ask people the right questions about their life, you can steer them in a direction to help them understand.
 Awareness is the catalyst to change.
 Once you become aware of what’s terrifying you then you can learn how to face it.